fernandovalera/medisons-data-collection-service/README.md

 2. Run the DCS on the same machine as the VitalSignsCapture application.

-3. Run the Simulator with live files and specify the [files path] to be the directory that the VitalSignsCapture app runs in.
+3. Run the Simulator with the `-live` option and specify the `-data <files path>` option to be the directory that the VitalSignsCapture app runs in.